brac/react-native-reddit/README.md

 ### Prerequisites
 Node.js
-Expo client on your iphone
+Expo client on your iOS device.

 ### Concessions
 I was unable to export this project to iOS, as I do not have access to a suitable development mac at this time.
 This application does run nicely through the expo client.